Benefits and support

 Working for the Department of Education means you will enjoy a range of employee benefits.

-Benefits include, competitive salaries, flexible working arrangements, comprehensive salary packaging options, attractive leave provisions and training and career development opportunities.
+Benefits include competitive salaries, flexible working arrangements, comprehensive salary packaging options, recognition of prior experience, attractive leave provisions and training and career development opportunities.

-As the largest employer in the State, a diverse range of employment opportunities exist across the Department, in over 800 locations.
+As the largest employer in the state, and with over 800 locations, we offer a diverse range of employment opportunities across WA.

-We offer teaching salaries amongst the highest in Australia in additional to allowances, flexible working arrangements and lifestyle balance.
+We offer teaching salaries amongst the highest in Australia additional allowances, flexible working arrangements and lifestyle balance.

 Making a difference in the community